Although not required, some academic background in linguistics or experience in language teaching is recommended as preparation for our program.

 - GRE scores: The GRE is required for all applicants.
 Neither the University nor the Department of Linguistics sets a minimum requirement for GRE scores.
 The GRE code for the University of Oregon is 4846, and the Department of Linguistics is 2903.
 For information about the GRE, write Education Testing Service, 1974 Center Street, Berkeley, CA 94704, or Box 955, Princeton, NJ 08540 or call 1-800-537-3160 or visit website http://www.gre.org.

-It takes five or six weeks for scores to reach the Linguistics Department, so be sure to take the exam in time for your scores to arrive before the application deadline.
+It takes between two to six weeks for scores to reach the Linguistics Department, depending on the country of originm so be sure to take the exam in time for your scores to arrive before the application deadline.

 - TOEFL/IELTS Score (international applicants only): A satisfactory command of the English language is required for admission to the University of Oregon.
 Applicants whose native language is not English must show proof of language proficiency through one of the following three methods: